andre1393/mlkit/README.md

 # algoritmos-python
-implementacao de algoritmos de machine learning/ inteligencia artificial em python
+In this project I develop some machine learning algorithms using python